Perseus: A Simple and Optimal High-Order Method for Variational Inequalities: Introduction

-We prove that our method is optimal by establishing a matching lower bound under a linear span assumption.
-Moreover, we present a restarted version of our method for solving smooth and strongly monotone VIs.
-That is, we show that there exists a constant $\mu > 0$ such that
+We prove that our $p^{\textnormal{th}}$-order method is indeed optimal by establishing a matching lower bound of $\Omega(\epsilon^{-2/(p+1)})$ under a generalized linear span assumption.
+We propose a restarted version of our $p^{\textnormal{th}}$-order method for solving smooth and $p^{\textnormal{th}}$-order uniformly monotone VIs~\citep{Bauschke-2017-Convex}.
+In particular, these are problems in which there exists a constant $\mu > 0$ such that\footnote{We refer to~\citet[Chapter~22]{Bauschke-2017-Convex} for a more general definition of uniformly monotone operators and relevant discussions.
+This class of operators are closely related to a direct generalization of uniformly convex functions~\citep[Section 2]{Nesterov-2008-Accelerating}.}

 We show that the number of calls of subproblem solvers required to find $\hat{x} \in \XCal$ satisfying $\|\hat{x} - x^\star\| \leq \epsilon$ is bounded by